-It is issued after an EHC needs assessment of a young person's education, health and care needs, although not all EHC needs assessments lead to EHC plans being issued.
+An EHC plan can be issued after an EHC needs assessment of a young person's education, health and care needs, although not all EHC needs assessments lead to EHC plans being issued.
 Sometimes a young person's need can be met in other ways.